 The ONE WORD journey is about understanding the impact words have on our lives, physically and emotionally.

 Students begin by recognizing what words they use and are exposed to daily, allowing them to realize what words and phrases weigh them down and which ones lift them up.
-Analyzing words motivates students to make clear and powerful connections to phrases, people, actions and experiences in their lives.

 Emotional fitness is taught by learning about the weight of the words we use every day.